p/vcproj2cmake/README.txt

 First original expression as used by the static Windows side (.vcproj content)
   - note case sensitivity! -,
-then ':' as separator between original content and CMake-side mappings, then a platform-specific conditional identifier (WIN32, APPLE, ...) which is used in a CMake "if(...)" conditional
+then ':' as separator between original content and CMake-side mappings, then a usually platform-specific conditional identifier (WIN32, APPLE, ...) which is used in a CMake "if(...)" conditional
   (or no identifier in case the mapping is supposed to apply for all platforms),